Alfred Daniel Jones: Personal life

 In 1880, Jones lived in Cary, North Carolina.
 He was a Mason and a member of the Knights of Pythias.

 Upon his arrival in Shanghai in August 1893, Jones became ill.
 Newspapers reported that his illness became insanity in November 1893 after a disappointment in a love affair back in North Carolina.
 Around November 24, 1893, Jones was put on the Saikyō Maru to be returned to America with hopes of improving his health.
 In Japan, he changed ships to the steamer SS City of Rio de Janeiro.
 Soon after the steamer left port, he became violent and had to be restrained with manacles by the two marines from Monocacy who were his attendants.
 He "raved incessantly" for seven days before dying.
 Later, it was reported that accounts of his mistreatment aboard the SS City of Rio de Janeiro were "sensational."

-He body arrived in San Francisco on December 17, 1893, and was embalmed.
+His body arrived in San Francisco on December 17, 1893, and was embalmed.
 Senator Matt Whitaker Ransom and Representative Benjamin Hickman Bunn contacted the United States Department of State and made arrangement for Jones' body to be shipped to Raleigh.
 Once in Raleigh, a special train took Jones to his mother's home in Cary.
 For this trip, he was joined by Raleigh's Mayor Thomas Badger and North Carolina Secretary of State Octavius Coke.

 His funeral was conducted at the White Plains Methodist Episcopal Church in Cary.
 He received an escort from the military, Masons, and members of the Knights of Pythias.
 His pall bearers were all Masons including Mayor Badger.
 Other dignitaries in attendance included Josephus Daniels and G. E. Leech, who both provided wreathes.
 There were also flowers from United States Secretary of State Walter Q. Gresham.

 Jones was buried at his family estate White Plains in Cary with Masonic rituals.
 His grave is now at Hillcrest Cemetery in Cary.